adriangalilea/adriangalilea.com/src/content/blog/e-id-ninja-detour.md

     - ADHD
 isPublish: true
 ---
-It was a Friday afternoon, I've spent the whole week melting my brain reading Tip-Tap and ProseMirror docs to create the best self.fm editor.
+It was a Friday afternoon, I've spent the whole week reading Tip-Tap and ProseMirror docs to create the best self.fm editor... _ when my ADHD demon whispered_

 > Can you create a link aggregator that stores no data?

-_my ADHD demon whispered_

 Then I remembered about one of my beloved [e-ID](/blog/e-ID) #side-quest